June 23 – 30, 2018

 Tuition for the Poetry Program includes seven evening meals.
 Financial aid is available; requests for our limited financial aid can be made in the Application Form.
 Admissions are based on submitted manuscripts.
 Please Note: Tuition does not include housing costs.
 See Housing and Meals.
 See Fees & Deadlines, below.

 Note: We make no admissions decisions before all the submissions have been read and evaluated.
 The Application Form link is at the bottom of the page.
 Please make sure to read all the information here before applying.
+If you are a returning poet, please read the note about entering the Returning Poet Lottery, at the bottom of the page.

 Deadline for receipt of application/submission is March 28, 2018.